Dom Ballard: Blackpool (loan)

 On 13 August 2024, Ballard joined League One side Blackpool on a season-long loan.
 He made his debut for the club on 17 August 2024 in a 3–0 home defeat against Stockport County after he replaced Ashley Fletcher in the 72nd minute.
 On 24 August 2024, Ballard scored his first goal for the club in a 4–4 draw with Cambridge United.
 He suffered a shoulder injury during a 2–0 victory against Huddersfield Town on 24 September 2024, with head coach Steve Bruce later confirming Ballard was expected to be sidelined for several weeks.
 On 3 January 2025, he was recalled from loan and returned to Southampton.

 Cambridge United (loan)

 On 27 January 2025, Ballard joined League One side Cambridge United on loan for the remainder of the 2024–25 season.
 He made his debut for the club on 28 January 2025 in a 2–1 defeat against Rotherham United after he replaced Josh Stokes in the 67th minute.
 On 11 March 2025, Ballard scored his first goal for the club in a 2–1 defeat against Blackpool.

 Leyton Orient

 On 1 September 2025, Ballard joined Leyton Orient on a three-year contract with an option of a fourth.
+He was named EFL League One Player of the Month for January 2026 having scored five goals in six matches, including a perfect hat-trick against former club Reading.
+He was named EFL Young Player of the Month for March 2026 following six contributions across the month, including a second hat-trick of the season.
+At the 2026 EFL Awards, Ballard was named in the League One Team of the Season, also named as Player of the Season and Young Player of the Season.

+Bristol City

+On 4 August 2026, Ballard signed for Championship club Bristol City on a four-year contract, for an undisclosed transfer fee.